benjy2429/circleci-build-monitor/README.md

 `$ rubocop`

+Run SASS linter (with rules defined in `scss-lint.yml`)

+`$ scss-lint`

-Both of these tasks are required for a successful build on CircleCI.
+All three of these tasks are required for a successful build on CircleCI.
 All commits pushed to the remote will trigger a new build.

 ## Contributing